WISE-PaaS/grails-react-k8s/README.md

   <br>

-The page should look like:
+The website should look like:

 ![ensaas-4.0](./img/result.png)